sandsmark/sandsmark/README.md

  - [dbus-screensaver-inhibit-dummy](https://github.com/sandsmark/dbus-screensaver-inhibit-dummy), dumb hack to keep steam from keeping my machine unlocked and awake forever.
  - [sandsmark-integration](https://github.com/sandsmark/sandsmark-integration), custom QPA for myself, based on frameworks-integration (now gone).
  - [pastenotifier](https://github.com/sandsmark/pastenotifier), pops up a tiny window when the clipboard changes.
 So you know what you paste before you paste the wrong thing in the wrong window.
+ - [polkit-dumb-agent](https://github.com/sandsmark/polkit-dumb-agent), a polkit agent in 145 lines of code, because polkit is dumb and none of the other agents worked.
  - [qiwd](https://github.com/sandsmark/qiwd), GUI interface to iwd (because `wpa_supplicant` is old news).
  - [Select Default Application](https://github.com/sandsmark/selectdefaultapplication), because I don't want notepad to be my default text editor, or Firefox to be my default image viewer.
  - [discotiles](https://github.com/sandsmark/discotiles), simple screensaver effect using QML.